Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 - [`requires:`](#requires) allows to specify additional resources at the level of a `*.cproject.yml` or `*.clayer.yml` file that are added to the related zone of the project.

-The **CSolution Project Manager** generates for each project context (with build and/or target-type) a data file (similar to the current [CMSIS FZone format](https://arm-software.github.io/CMSIS_5/Zone/html/GenDataModel.html), exact format tbd could be also JSON) for post-processing with a template engine (Handlebars?).
+The **csolution - CMSIS Project Manager** generates for each project context (with build and/or target-type) a data file (similar to the current [CMSIS FZone format](https://arm-software.github.io/CMSIS_5/Zone/html/GenDataModel.html), exact format tbd could be also JSON) for post-processing with a template engine (Handlebars?).